stellar/soroban-examples/README.md

 - **workspace**: This contract demonstrates how multiple smart contracts can be developed, tested, and built side-by-side in the same Rust workspace

 ## Get Started
-The easiest way to get started experimenting with the example smart contracts, is to use GitPod.
-Run the smart contracts directly from the browser, without having to install tools, cloning the repo, building the code and deploying it to testnet.
+The easiest way to get started experimenting with the example smart contracts, is to use Devcontainers.
+Run the smart contracts directly in a browser-based IDE or using a Devcontainer as your local VSCode backend, without any config or DevOps overhead.

 <div style="text-align: center;" align="center">
 <strong>Devcontainers</strong>